Keifer2411/COSC4351_Team51/README.md

 NOTES

 Use yarn only, not npm
-    - use word yarn before script name (script names are in package.json)
+    - to run a script use word yarn before script name (script names are in package.json)

-Prefix unused variables with _ otherwise cannot commit/push
+Unused variables must be prefixed with _ (eg. _unusedvar) otherwise cannot commit/push

 VS code extentions to install:
     - Prettier